Political Science

 A critical examination of utopian and dystopian political ideas.

-Research into the parameters governing linguistic conflicts and language rights issues, involving a close examination of the nexes of language and individual and ethnic identify, culture, dialects, bilingualism.
+Research into the parameters governing linguistic conflicts and language rights issues, involving a close examination of the nexes of language and: individual and ethnic identity, culture, dialects, bilingualism.
 Examination of regional, national, and international case studies, with particular attention to nationalism, language revitalization, and language planning.

 Cross-listed course: LING 542